by Dr. Lawrence Wilson and a friend who does psychodrama

 At times, having the client “try on” or act out various ways of handling the event or situation is a very important aspect of psychodrama.
 It allows the client to think and act creatively and spontaneously about the event.

-Holding a review after every scene is sometimes helpful for success.
-I suggest it begin with the director and the client watching the video of the scene together.
-This can be therapeutic because it is another reactment of the trauma.
+Holding a review after every scene is needed for success.
+We suggest it begin with the director and the client watching the video of the scene together.
+This can be therapeutic because it is another re-enactment of the trauma.
 Some people have trouble with recording the scenes, so it is an individual matter.